ankushs92/linode4j/README.md

         final int pageNo = 1;
         //Get Linodes along with paging parameters
         final Page<Linode> pagedLinodes = api.getLinodes(pageNo);

+        //If there are 10 pages, this param signifies the current page we are on final int currentPageCount = pagedLinodes.getCurrentPageCount();

+        //The total number of pages.
+If totalResults = 250, and the default value of objects returned by Linode is 25, then totalPages = (250/25) = 10 final int totalPages = pagedLinodes.getTotalPages();

+        //Total number of linodes registered with your account final int totalResults = pagedLinodes.getTotalResults();

         final Set<Linode> linodes = pagedLinodes.getContent();